wlad-aleksandrov/Playground/BasketPrototype/Readme.md

 # Introduction

 This is a prototype of a Basket API.
 It is implemented as a hypermedia-driven (HATEOAS) RESTful Service using ASP.NET CORE 2.

 Solution BasketPrototype.sln is in the folder BasketPrototype.

 There are five projects:

 1. BasketRepository - Data Storage for Buskets
-2. Inventory - Data Storage for Stock
+2. Inventory - Data Storage for Stock/Catalogue
 3. BasketService - RESTful API
 4. BasketApiClient - a low-level client lib
 5. BasketApiClientTestApp - a sample app using the client lib

+It is to be noted, that Baskets and Inventory use different data storage solutions.
+We also assume, that items are available in great quantities, so that no check is performed when a customer increases item quantity.

 # HATEOAS

 To enable HATEOAS I initially chose halcyon (https://github.com/visualeyes/halcyon) as a HAL-implementation for ASP.NET CORE (http://stateless.co/hal_specification.html and https://tools.ietf.org/html/draft-kelly-json-hal-06).

-However due to some missing functionality related to templated for collection items in this library, I eventually had to abandon this implementation of the HAL-format (application/json+hal) and instead extended existing DTOs with a new attribute _Links.
+However due to some missing functionality related to templated links for collection items in this library, I eventually had to abandon this implementation of the HAL-format (application/json+hal) and instead extended existing DTOs with a new attribute _Links.

 Attribute _expanded (and hence expanding subresources) is not yet supported by this API.